 According to Bernhard Rieger’s “From People’s Car to New Beetle: The Transatlantic Journeys of the Volkswagen Beetle,” the Beetle became popular in the States, thanks to VW’s great recovery in Germany, and worldwide.

 The American journey of the Beetle showed “an important aspect of postwar cultural and commercial relations between the United States and Western Europe.”
 He added that by following popular American trends and products, Western Europeans “took pride in the importance that some of their exports achieved with the new global superpower.”

 Armstrong Phaeton – World’s first hybrid car

-Even though hybrid cars have been more in the spotlight during the last decades, it does not mean that the idea of building a car using alternative power sources couldn’t have been born centuries ago.
+Even though hybrid cars have been in the spotlight during the last decades, the idea of building a car using alternative power sources was born centuries ago.
 In fact, not only had that idea been already present among many car manufacturers and young car designers, but it became a reality in 1896, with the creation of Armstrong Phaeton.
-Harry E. Day developed the gasoline-electric hybrid.
-And the Armstrong Company assembled it later for the Roger Mechanical Carriage Company.

 The world’s first hybrid car could be fueled by gas, electricity, or a combination of the two.
 Considered as a great invention by Dey, the Armstrong Phaeton was designed from an all-new perspective and was way ahead of its time.